MilicaZivanic/weather-app/README.md

-This is the starter files repo for the weather app project.
+This is a simple multi day weather forecast app

 Clone this repo and run `npm install` in your terminal.